 Bad financial habits, though they seem small, create a drag on your financial health.
 Minor changes could make a big impact on your future.
-Here is a list of 6 bad financial habits you should aim to eliminate.
+Here is a list of six bad financial habits you should aim to eliminate.

 Bad Financial Habit #1: Not Maxing Your Employer Match

 If you have a retirement account with your employer, there’s a good chance your employer offers a match.
 In other words, if you contribute to your account, they will also contribute.
-The catch: if you don’t make a contribution, they don’t make a contribution.
+The catch: If you don’t make a contribution, they don’t make a contribution.
 This is free money that you don’t want to leave on the table.
 For more information on employer match, check out our Technical Tuesday video on this subject.